Pearl Carr and Teddy Johnson: Joint success

 Carr and Johnson were married in 1955 and remained so for 63 years, until their deaths.
 They became known professionally as "Mr. and Mrs. Music", and were frequently on British television light entertainment programmes.
 These included The Winifred Atwell Show, Big Night Out, Two of a Kind (with Morecambe and Wise), Sunday Night at the London Palladium, The Arthur Haynes Show, Thank Your Lucky Stars and Blackpool Night Out.
 They were also regulars on the children's TV show Crackerjack! with Eamonn Andrews and Ronnie Corbett.
 The duo were part of a record-breaking season at the London Palladium with Bruce Forsyth, and were chosen to appear in the 1960 Royal Variety Performance.

-Carr and Johnson represented the United Kingdom in the Eurovision Song Contest 1959, and finished second with the song "Sing, Little Birdie".
+Carr and Johnson represented the United Kingdom in the Eurovision Song Contest 1959,Johnson being the first male Briton to take part, and they finished second with the song "Sing, Little Birdie".
 The record peaked at No. 12 on the UK Singles Chart.

 In 2011, Johnson revealed that they initially thought the contest to become the British entry was the extent of their booking.
 "We had never heard of the Eurovision Song Contest before and were going to be booked as solo singers, but that consummated Pearl and Teddy as a double act.
 As far as we were concerned it was just another gig, but it was the easiest money we had ever had.
 There were two heats – one on the Monday and another on the Wednesday, with the final on Saturday night.
 When we won, the BBC Head of Television Light Entertainment Eric Maschwitz said he was thrilled that Pearl and I would now represent our country in the Eurovision Song Contest in Cannes.
 I said: 'What?
 What do you mean?'
 I didn't know we had to represent the country.
 We had no idea whatsoever.
 He gave me the dates for Cannes and I just hoped we had them available.
 As it happened, we did.
 Pearl flew out with three guys from the BBC but I was doing a small show for ATV and got a later flight."